WuraAderele/8-Weeks-SQL-Challenge/Case Study #4 - Data Bank/ReadMe.md

 ### B. Customer Transactions

 **1. What is the unique count and total amount for each transaction type?**

+      SELECT
+            txn_type,
+            COUNT(customer_id) AS TotalTxns,
+            SUM(txn_amount) AS TotalAmount
+       FROM customer_transactions
+       GROUP BY txn_type;

 **2. What is the average total historical deposit counts and amounts for all customers?**

+      WITH DepositTxns AS(
+      	SELECT
+        		customer_id,
+        		COUNT(customer_id) AS NumofDeposits,
+        		AVG(txn_amount) AS AvgDeposits
+        	FROM customer_transactions
+        	WHERE txn_type = 'deposit'
+        	GROUP BY customer_id
+      )

+      SELECT
+      	ROUND(AVG(NumofDeposits),0),
+          ROUND(AVG(AvgDeposits),0)
+       FROM DepositTxns

-For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?
+**3. For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?**

+      WITH CountTxnTypes AS (
+      	SELECT
+        		customer_id,
+        		MONTHNAME(txn_date) AS Month,
+        		SUM(CASE WHEN txn_type = 'deposit' THEN 1 ELSE 0 END) AS NumofDeposits,
+        		SUM(CASE WHEN txn_type = 'purchase' THEN 1 ELSE 0 END) AS NumofPurchases,
+        		SUM(CASE WHEN txn_type = 'withdrawal' THEN 1 ELSE 0 END) AS NumofWithdrawals
+        	FROM customer_transactions
+        	GROUP BY customer_id, Month
+      )

+      SELECT
+      	Month,
+          COUNT(customer_id) AS NumofCustomers
+      FROM CountTxnTypes
+      WHERE NumofDeposits > 1 AND (NumofPurchases >= 1 OR NumofWithdrawals >= 1)
+      GROUP BY Month;

-What is the closing balance for each customer at the end of the month?
+**4. What is the closing balance for each customer at the end of the month?**
-What is the percentage of customers who increase their closing balance by more than 5%?
+**5. What is the percentage of customers who increase their closing balance by more than 5%?**

+### C. Data Allocation Challenge
+To test out a few different hypotheses - the Data Bank team wants to run an experiment where different groups of customers would be allocated data using 3 different options:

+Option 1: data is allocated based off the amount of money at the end of the previous month Option 2: data is allocated on the average amount of money kept in the account in the previous 30 days Option 3: data is updated real-time
+For this multi-part challenge question - you have been requested to generate the following data elements to help the Data Bank team estimate how much data will need to be provisioned for each option:

+running customer balance column that includes the impact each transaction customer balance at the end of each month minimum, average and maximum values of the running balance for each customer Using all of the data available - how much data would have been required for each option on a monthly basis?